blessymoses/python-pixie-hollow/REST/readme.md

   - Basic Auth: username and password
   - API key: using a valid API key to gain access
   - OAuth
+## API Versioning
+- Set version support policy
+- Include versioning in the API
+- Version can be in the URL, in the header or in a query parameter
+- Keeping the version in the header is the most correct form
+  - adheres to the REST principles
+- URL is the most common and easiest to implement
+## Authentication and Authorization
+- Authentication: who is the user
+- Authorization: what is the user allowed to do

 ## Open API Specification
 - The Open API Specification uses structured data for its API definition files.
 - `YAML`: